MicrosoftDocs/memdocs/memdocs/intune/configuration/device-profile-troubleshoot.md

 A policy is deployed to the app and takes effect.
 A second policy is deployed.
 In this scenario, the first policy takes precedence, and stays applied.
 The second policy shows a conflict.
 If both are applied at the same time, meaning that there isn't preceding policy, then both are in conflict.
 Any conflicting settings are set to the most restrictive values.

-## What happens when iOS/iPadOS custom policies conflict?
+## What happens when iOS/iPadOS or macOS custom policies conflict?

 Intune doesn't evaluate the payload of Apple Configuration files or a custom Open Mobile Alliance Uniform Resource Identifier (OMA-URI) policy.
 It merely serves as the delivery mechanism.

 When you assign a custom policy, confirm that the configured settings don't conflict with compliance, configuration, or other custom policies.
-If a custom policy and its settings conflict, then the settings are applied randomly.
+If a custom policy and its settings conflict, then the settings are applied randomly by Apple.

 The built-in reporting features can help with conflicts.
 For more information on the available reports, go to [Intune reports](../fundamentals/reports.md).